American Foulbrood Disease

 What AFB Looks Like in the Hive

-Once the larva is dead, the capping sinks inward toward the bottom of the cell.
-Instead of protruding slightly above the surface of the comb, the capping is slightly concave.
+Once the larva dies, the capping sinks inward toward the bottom of the cell.
+Instead of protruding slightly above the surface of the comb, the capping appears sunken or concave.

-At the mid-stage of decay, the contents of the brood cell are ropey.
-Insert a matchstick into the cell, stir and pull out the contents.
+At the mid-stage of decay, the contents of the brood cell become ropey.
+A common field test involves inserting a matchstick into the cell, stir and pull out the contents.
 If the brood goop stretches out ¾” (2cm) or more, you may have AFB.

-Colonies with AFB often have a brood pattern that is patchy.
+Colonies infected with AFB often have a bad brood pattern that is patchy and uneven.
 This is due to infected and healthy brood being mixed on the comb.

-This honey bee disease is very contagious.
-Inside the hive, infected nurse bees unknowingly feed foulbrood spores to developing young.
+As nurse bees feed developing larvae, they unknowingly pass the sprores along.
 Once the spores reach the larval intestines, they become active.

 Germination and rapid multiplication continue in the gut of the bee larvae.
 Death usually results about the time the cell is capped.